 The Company's policy is to recognize interest and/or penalties related to income tax matters in income tax expense.
-The Company has immaterial accruals for interest or penalties on its consolidated balance sheets at December 31, 2020 and 2019 and has recorded only immaterial interest and/or penalties in the consolidated statements of operations for the years ended December 31, 2020 and 2019.
-The Company is subject to taxation in the U.S., various state jurisdictions and in various foreign countries.
-As of December 31, 2020, the Company is no longer subject to U.S. federal examinations for years before 2017 and for California franchise and income tax examinations for years before 2016.
-However, to the extent allowed by law, the taxing authorities may have the right to examine prior periods where net operating losses were generated and carried forward, and make adjustments up to the amount of the net operating loss carry forward amount.
-The Company is not currently under examination by U.S. federal or state jurisdictions.
-Our foreign subsidiaries are generally subject to examination three years following the year in which the tax obligation originated.
+The Company has recorded immaterial accruals for interest and/or penalties on its consolidated balance sheets at December 31, 2021, and 2020, and has recorded immaterial amounts of interest and/or penalties in the consolidated statements of operations for the years ended December 31, 2021 and 2020.
+The Company is subject to taxation in the U.S., in various U.S. state jurisdictions and in various foreign countries.
+As of December 31, 2021, the Company is no longer subject to U.S. federal examinations for years before 2018 or for

+California franchise and income tax examinations for years before 2017.
+However, to the extent allowed by law, the taxing authorities may have the right to examine net operating losses carried forward into a tax year and make adjustments up to the amount of the net operating losses utilized.
+The Company is not currently under examination in either the U.S. federal or any U.S. state jurisdictions.
+Our foreign subsidiaries are generally subject to examination for three years following the year in which the tax obligation originated.
 The years subject to audit may be extended if the entity substantially understates corporate income tax.
-The Company's subsidiary in India is currently under examination by the Indian tax authorities for 2012-2013, 2013-2014 and 2015-2016 tax periods.
+The Company's subsidiary in India is currently under examination by the Indian tax authorities for the 2012-2013, 2013-2014 and 2015-2016 tax periods.
 Other than India, the Company does not have any foreign subsidiaries currently under audit by their local taxing authorities.